couchbase/query/docs/n1ql-select.md

 ## Appendix - Sample projections

-For the following examples consider a bucket containing the following document with ID "n1ql-2013"
+For the following examples consider a keyspace (bucket) containing the following document with ID "n1ql-2013"

     {
       "name": "N1QL",